vincentdesmares/redux-share-client/README.md

 The client a bit more complex, as your need to sync your state with the server upon connection.

-The server is available for express [here](https://github.com/baptistemanson/redux-share-server)
+The [server side is available here](https://github.com/baptistemanson/redux-share-server) and you can also get some [examples of usage](https://github.com/baptistemanson/redux-share-examples).

 ```javascript
 //client.js